 d) The footrest length is easily adjusted from within the chair with pull-tabs to match the comfort requirements of the occupant quickly.

 e) The dual-point footrest is most light-weight and compact; requires no spreader-support.

 f) When unused, the footrest hangs under the chair, out of sight, out of mind.

 |Drink holder of single point hammock chairs hangs awkwardly from the overhead spreader bar||Drink holder of dual point hammocks hangs in a natural position|

-a) Drink spillage is common upon entering and exiting the chair, as well as during normal use due to the unrestricted circular swing pattern of single-point hammock chairs coupled with the awkward overhead location of the drink holder.
+a) Drink spillage is common upon entering and exiting the chair, as well as during normal use due to the free circular swing pattern of single-point hammock chairs coupled with the awkward overhead location of the drink holder.
 As the hammock swings, the drink swings, slapping the user in the head and face, usually spilling the drink in the process.

 |Drink holder of dual point hammocks hangs in a normal position, to the side and out of the way, yet within reach for easy reach.
 Advantages:

 a) Swinging the hammock naturally does not cause uncomfortable beverage encounters.

 b) The benefits of convenient, no-spill beverage access are obvious.

 |Single point hammock chair stands are overly tall, heavy, and space-inefficient, requiring 60%-75% more space than dual-point stands, and do not provide for optional shade canopies.||Dual point hammock chair stands such as XCHAIR® and HAMX2GO™, are compact, space efficient, hammock chair SYSTEMS with optional shade canopies and peerless aesthetic appeal.|